mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

 ## Adding line folds

 `lineFold` helper is introduced in Megaparsec 5.0.0.
-Line fold consists of several elements that can be put on one line or on several lines as long as indentation level of subsequent items is greater than indentation level of first item.
+A line fold consists of several elements that can be put on one line or on several lines as long as indentation level of subsequent items is greater than indentation level of first item.